IDandT/AutoRewards/Readme.md

 If program crashes, try to update "Selenium.WebDriver" Nuget package and recompile project.

-If program works but your points don't increases, try to login in your microsoft account from both browsers, previously to execute program.
+If program works but your points don't increases:

+- Try to login in your microsoft account from both browsers, previously to execute program.
+- Keep in mind the cooldown time every searches (just now, 3 searches every 15 minutes).
+- Keep in ming the "Very Important" point at "Program execution" section.

+Thanks!!

+IDandT